helm/charts/stable/kubernetes-dashboard/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Access control
-It is critical for the Kubernetes custer to correctly setup access control of Kubernetes Dashboard.
+It is critical for the Kubernetes cluster to correctly setup access control of Kubernetes Dashboard.
 See this [guide](https://github.com/kubernetes/dashboard/wiki/Access-control) for best practises.

 It is highly recommended to use RBAC with minimal privileges needed for Dashboard to run.